Mrmayman/rustracer/README.md

 # Notes:
 - If you find any problem with the code, feel free to contact me or start an issue in the repository.
 - The code may not be the best, I'm still rather inexperienced in programming.
-- You can check out the old (pretty horrible) versions of this in the `old_versions` folder.
-There's a `README.md` there too, for more information.
+- ~~You can check out the old (pretty horrible) versions of this in the old_versions folder.
+There's a README.md there too, for more information.~~ Update: This is no longer the case.
+Go to commit id `baa1bce68a68b001a8189469274fab3158291cb7` for this.

 # Credits
 [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)